About Dee

 cost me years.

-The question felt reasonable.
-It felt justified.
-But it was the wrong question entirely.
-Because it put the problem in the team — when the real problem was that I had not yet built the conditions for them to care.
+Because it put the problem in the team.
+When the real problem was that I had not yet built the conditions for them to care.
 The fog was mine to lift.
 I just did not know it yet.

-The right question turned out to be this: "Why haven't I designed the conditions for them to care?"
-That shift changed everything.
-Not the team.
-Not the business model.
-The question.
+The right question turned out to be this: why haven't I designed the conditions for them to care?

-Within three months of working on that answer — building standards, creating clarity, designing the conditions — the business reached break-even for the first time in over seven years.
-Within 14 months net profit had increased by $30,000 per month.
-The team that had been the source of the question became the proof of the answer.
-They were capable all along.
-They just needed the conditions.
+Within six months of sitting in that frustration, unable to find an answer, I got to work building one - building standards, creating clarity, designing the conditions - the business reached break-even for the first time in over seven years.
+Within fourteen months net profit had increased significantly.
+Net promoter scores and Great Place to Work scores lifted.

 The moment that changed everything